ci-lab-cz/easydock/README.md

 ### Changelog

+**0.2.1**
+- fix treatment of molecule ids in get_sdf_from_dock_db
+- change installation instructions, vina must be installed from sources
+- add argument no_tautomerization to disable tautomerization during protonation
+- (critical) fix conversion of PDBQT to Mol which could not assign bond orders and returned molecules with only single bonds

 **0.2.0**
 - the stable version with multiple fixes and updates
 - dask library was fully integrated and tested